xStanler/Mount-Carlos/README.md

 The advanced AI uses a Monte Carlo Tree Search algorithm to determine the most promising move.

-The key difference between this and previous algorithm is, this one remembers moves and only expands the decision tree.
-It not only saves time, but it allows for us to get whole battle log of moves.
+The key difference between this and the previous algorithm is that this version stores previously explored states inside a search tree.
+Instead of evaluating every situation from scratch, it continuously expands and reuses the tree, allowing the AI to make stronger decisions while reducing redundant computations.

 ### How it works